Tashkent: The invention of television

-In the summer of 1928, the first fully electronic TV set was presented to the public in Tashkent.
-Boris Grabovsky's method, patented in Saratov in 1925, proposed a new model of TV imaging based on the vertical and horizontal electron beam sweeping under high voltage.
-Nowadays this principle of the TV imaging is used practically in all modern cathode-ray tubes.
-Historian and ethnographer Boris Golender (Борис Голендер in Russian), in a video lecture, described this event.
-This date of demonstration of the fully electronic TV set is the earliest known so far.
-Despite this fact, most modern historians disputably consider Vladimir Zworykin and Philo Farnsworth as inventors of the first fully electronic TV set.
-In 1964, the contribution made to the development of early television by Grabovsky was officially acknowledged by the Uzbek government and he was awarded the prestigious degree "Honorable Inventor of the Uzbek Soviet Socialist Republic".
+In the summer of 1928, the first fully electronic television set was presented to the public in Tashkent.
+Boris Grabovsky's method, patented in Saratov in 1925, proposed a new model of television imaging based on vertical and horizontal electron beam sweeping under high voltage.
+This principle of television imaging is now used in practically all modern cathode-ray tubes.
+The historian and ethnographer Boris Golender (Russian: Борис Голендер) described this event in a video lecture.
+This date of the demonstration of the fully electronic television set is the earliest known so far.
+Despite this, most modern historians controversially consider Vladimir Zworykin and Philo Farnsworth to be the inventors of the first fully electronic television set.
+In 1964, the contribution made to the development of early television by Grabovsky was officially acknowledged by the Uzbek government, and he was awarded the prestigious title of 'Honourable Inventor of the Uzbek Soviet Socialist Republic'.